nayfin/demo-co-old/PRESENTATION_1.md

 ## When should I use an Nx Workspace over something like @ngneat/lib

-There are two main reasons to choose a workspace over a CLI generated library system:
+There are two main reasons to choose a workspace over an Angular CLI generated library system:
 - You are using the monorepo to organize projects and libraries and would also like to publish some of those libraries
 - You are building interdependent libraries and need to quickly how changes to one library effect the dependent libraries